SalsaBoy990/trongate-clean-ui-module/README.md

-# Clean.CSS for Trongate PHP framework
+# Clean.UI for Trongate PHP framework

 Author: András Gulácsi

-_This is experimental.
-Under development._
+_Almost production-ready._

-## Install the "clean" Trongate module
+## Install the Clean.UI Trongate module

-1. Copy the `clean` folder into your `modules` folder of your Trongate project.
+1. Copy the `ui` folder into your `modules` folder of your Trongate project.

 2. Copy the `clean.php` into your `templates\views` folder of your Trongate project.